Caroline, Alberta: History

+Homesteaders first began clearing the land and establishing homesteads around the Caroline area in 1904.
+Drawn to the area between Calgary and Edmonton following promotional campaigns by the Canadian Pacific Railway and the Canadian government, these settlers quickly established farms and ranches throughout the region.
 The community is named after Caroline Langley, daughter of Mr. and Mrs. Harvey Langley.
 The family opened the community's original post office in 1908.

+The settlement received its first telephone in 1909 through an improvised barbed-wire fence-line system strung between wooden fence posts before dedicated utility poles were installed several years later.
 Caroline incorporated as a village on December 31, 1951.
+Municipal electric power and running water services were installed in Caroline in 1954.

+Along with farming and ranching, through the 1970s logging and local sawmills served as the primary economic backbone of the settlement's economy.
+Nearby settlers cleared heavily wooded tracts of poplar, pine, and spruce with oxen and saws to sell lumber across Central Alberta.
+That all changed in the 1980s when the region around Caroline experienced a significant economic transition following the discovery of the Caroline Swan Hills sour gas field.
+It is one of the largest onshore hydrocarbon discoveries in Alberta's history, and led to the construction of large-scale gas-processing infrastructure.

+In the late 1980s and early 1990s, Caroline became internationally recognized as the childhood hometown of figure skater Kurt Browning, a four-time World Champion and four-time Canadian national champion.
+In 1989, the arena in the village's community complex was renamed for him in honour of his career.

-On January 1, 2025, the Village of Caroline amalgamated with Clearwater County and became a hamlet in the new municipality.
+On January 1, 2025, the Village of Caroline amalgamated with Clearwater County and became a hamlet in the country.

 Historic schools

 Early schools in the Caroline area were pioneer structures with rudimentary facilities, often made from rough-hewn logs and staffed with teachers barely out of eighth grade themselves.
 The highlights of the buildings included "green wood" chalkboards, wood stoves, chemical toilets, an occasional coat hall, and after the earliest years, well water.
 Before that water was drawn by students from nearby waterways like the Raven River.
 In many schools, students did janitor work, teachers taught classes of 12 to 40 students with each grade included, and school fairs and Christmas programs were popular events.
 Dances "and other forms of entertainment" were held in the buildings, too.

 According to local historians, there have been many schools in the present-day Caroline School District.
 Between 1958 and 1961, many of these districts were consolidated with Caroline, while others were consolidated with the Rocky Mountain School Division.
 Before consolidation, it was rare for students in these schools to attend high school because they were not common.
 If students got to attend grades 10-12, they were sent to residential boarding schools with tuition.

 The historic schools that once existed in the Caroline area included: